Shanmon/Upgrad-Ledending-Club-Case-Study/README.md

 # Lending-Club-Case-Study

-This repository contains the python project , for data analysis
+This repository contains the python project and pdf , for data analysis and case study of loan application dataset.